ofiwg/libfabric/man/fi_tagged.3.md

 negative value corresponding to fabric _errno _ is returned.
 Fabric errno values are defined in `fi_errno.h`.

-The fi_tsearch calls returns 0 if the search was successfully initiated asynchronously.
-In this case, the result of the search will be reported through the event collector associated with the endpoint.
-If the search completes immediately, fi_tsearch will return 1, with information about the matching receive returned through the len, tag, src_addr, and src_addrlen parameters.

 # ERRORS

-*-FI_ENOMSG*
-: Returned by fi_tsearch on an immediate completion, but no matching message was located.

 *-FI_EAGAIN*
 : Indicates that the underlying provider currently lacks the resources